 Of note: when the time comes for an LP, and there is any suspicion for elevated intracranial pressure due to a space-occupying lesion or inflammation, obtaining a computed tomography (CT) scan of the head before the LP is recommended.
 The CT imaging may provide an alternative diagnosis and make the LP unnecessary.
 CT scan is not usually necessary in neonates and infants with open fontanelles.
 The imaging of choice in this age group is head ultrasound.
 Studies have shown that imaging might be safely avoided if all of the following are absent: age greater than or equal to 60, history of central nervous system disease, immunocompromised state, altered mental state, seizure within 1 week of presentation, and neurological deficits.

 Treatment / Management

-If the meningitis is drug-induced, the drug should be stopped or, if essential, be replaced with a drug not associated with meningeal irritation.
+Also, if the meningitis is drug-induced, the drug should be stopped or, if essential, be replaced with a drug not associated with meningeal irritation.

-A variable component of encephalitis may occur with viral meningitis.
+A variable component of encephalitis may occur concomitantly with viral meningitis.
 Sensorineural deafness and aqueductal stenosis, causing hydrocephalus, can result from mumps meningoencephalitis.
 Hydrocephalus, infarcts, epilepsy, mental regression, neurological deficits, and cranial nerve palsies can be caused by tuberculosis meningitis.

 Deterrence and Patient Education